 The pillowtop is described as “a super-comfortable, thick wool mattress topper, creating a luxurious, extra-cosy layer.
 It also helps to regulate body temperature for a truly serene sleep“.
 Wool is a highly breathable natural material which is one thing we agree on with Hypnos.
 However, the rest of the description is too vague to give any detailed analysis.
 The fact it is a pillowtop mattress should cause you concern given our explanation on the drawbacks of this construction style.
 The photo below shows how it is attached.

-Mattress detailing and covers
+Mattress detailing and covers in the Premier Inn

-We use butterfly perimeter clips along with machine stitched stretch sides to stop the mattress from what’s known as ‘bulging‘.
+We use butterfly perimeter clips along with machine-stitched stretch sides to stop the mattress from what’s known as ‘bulging‘.
 This is when you compress near the edge of the bed, say you sit or lean on it, and the cover and side panels bulge out separating from the internal components and spring unit.

-Higher quality hand made mattresses always have either hand stitching, which attaches the spring unit to the mattress side via hand stitching, or entry level mattresses should use butterfly clips to ensure that this does not happen.
+Higher quality hand made mattresses always have either hand stitching, which attaches the spring unit to the mattress side via hand stitching, or entry-level mattresses should use butterfly clips to ensure that this does not happen.
 The image below shows a clear example of bulging on the Premier Inn mattress.
-This could be due to over use or damage caused by a previous guest but is a good example of what to watch out for when buying a new mattress.
+This could be due to overuse or damage caused by a previous guest but is a good example of what to watch out for when buying a new mattress.

 The Premier Inn lists cover states that “the hypoallergenic mattress fabric means that allergy sufferers can enjoy a great night’s rest too”.
 We have written on the issues around allergies and the use of hypoallergenic materials in detail which is an entirely different post in itself!
 It would be nice to see the GSM or the material type used as well, as this though.

-Having slept on this mattress we can testify that it is quite a soft tension, especially given the wool pillotop.
-However sleeping on this full time may prove too soft for most peoples bodyweights.
-We would ask you to carefully consider buying a pillowtop mattress, given its one sided, when a mattress and separate topper is a better longer lasting alternative to this.
-If you want to view our Origins Pocket 1500 please visit out shop.
+Having slept on this mattress we can testify that it is quite a soft tension, especially given the wool pillowtop.
+However, sleeping on this full time may prove too soft for most peoples bodyweights.
+We would ask you to carefully consider buying a pillowtop mattress, given its one-sided.
+We advise a mattress and separate topper is a better longer lasting alternative to this.